-Some of these devices might be providing critical network access, or connecting critical peripherals such as Bluetooth keyboards or mice.
+Some of these devices might provide critical network access, or connecte critical peripherals such as Bluetooth keyboards or mice.

 The default USB policy does not allow these devices.
 However, there might be particular devices it's appropriate to provide access to using USB support.